 In order to vote, even after finishing the terms of your sentence, you must be registered, have a valid photo ID, and meet all general requirements, which are:

 If you or your child have a criminal record and need help seeking a record sealing or restoration of your rights, the experienced criminal attorneys at Ghanouni Teen & Young Adult Defense Firm can help.
-Contact us at 770-285-1257.
+Reach out to us today to learn more.